 Alongside this standard ongoing appraisal process, Pineview will also consider options analysis when embarking on consideration of a sizeable change from existing practice.
 This allows Pineview, as a business, to consider various options and decisions before coming to a final decision about a specific strategic decision.
 Sometimes this appraisal work is carried out in house and sometimes it involves the use of external specialists.
-Pineview used this approach in its work with Allanpark during 2021 to determine Pineview's strategic objectives for the period 2022/2023/2024; for previous work on the replacement of the inefficient district heating system; and for the work undertaken in respect of the Kendoon HA transfer of engagements.
+Pineview has employed the skills of external specialists to facilitate various aspects of work where specific or additional skills, knowledge and/or expertise would be of benefit to the process and the eventual decision making by the Committee of Management.
+Examples of where Pineview has utilised this approach in its work includes, for example, work on the replacement of the inefficient district heating system; for the work undertaken in respect of the Kendoon HA transfer of engagements; and for work during 2024 to determine Pineview's strategic objectives for the period 2025/2026/2027.